lammps/lammps/doc/src/fix_balance.rst

 :doc:`hybrid pair style simulations <pair_hybrid>` that combine pair styles with different computational cost).
-In these cases, the LAMMPS default of dividing the simulation box volume into a regular-spaced grid of 3d bricks, with one equal-volume sub-domain per processor, may assign numbers of particles per processor in a way that the computational effort varies significantly.
+In these cases, the LAMMPS default of dividing the simulation box volume into a regular-spaced grid of 3d bricks, with one equal-volume subdomain per processor, may assign numbers of particles per processor in a way that the computational effort varies significantly.
 This can lead to poor performance when the simulation is run in parallel.